sproof/docs/docs/schema.rst

 Schema
 ========

-The sproof-core module is a state machine which lives on top of a blockchain.
-The state transitions is triggered by socalled events.
-An issuer can add the hash reference of a list of events in a transaction to the blockchain, the raw-data is stored in IPFS.
-In this section we describe all currently available events.
+The sproof core module is a state machine which lives on top of a blockchain.
+The state transitions are triggered by so-called events.
+An issuer can add the hash reference relating to a list of events into a transaction on the blockchain.
+The raw data of the events is stored in IPFS.
+In this section, we describe all currently available events.

 Profile
 =====================